selichter/babysitter-kata/NOTES.md

     - Should I have a Payment class that has the constants for the rates and calculates the value of each time period?
 X 3 - Remove CLI - you should initiate a new job like so:
       job = BabysitterKata::Job.new(start, bed, leave)
-  4 - Where is the right place for validate_times ?
+X 4 - Where is the right place for validate_times ?
   5 - Job class keeps methods that are specific to that job - calculating time periods and the final payment calculation
      - An argument could be made that validating the times is specific to the job - they are ensuring that it's a valid job, so does validate_times stay?